 What’s great about these earbuds is they last for 22 hours or 11 hours of active music-listening time.
 You can also see the battery level on your phone.
 The battery life is much better than Apple’s AirPods 5 hours.
 And yes, you can use these with Apple products too.

-Another feature worth mentioning is they have 2 outer mics and one inner, for active noise canceling so calls are clearer, even when you’re on a busy street.
+Another feature worth mentioning is they have 2 outer mics and one inner, for active noise cancelling so calls are clearer, even when you’re on a busy street.

 Easily control media with simple gestures: